-Eamonn Lynskey was born in Dublin.
+Eamonn Lynskey was born in Dublin in 1948.
 In early life he worked in various office jobs, and later as a teacher and Adult Education Organiser.
 His poetry has been published widely since its first appearance in the 1980s in the Irish Press‘New Irish Writing’ page edited by the late David Marcus.
 Publications in which his work has appeared include Poetry Ireland Review, Cyphers, SHOp, The Stinging Fly, The Stony Thursday Book, Crannog, and The Irish Times.

 His first collection, ‘Dispatches & Recollections’, was published by Lapwing (Belfast) in 1998 and his second ‘And Suddenly the Sun Again’, was published in 2010 by Seven Towers Ltd. He was nominated for Hennessy New Irish Writing Award and was a finalist in the Strokestown International Poetry Competition.
 In May 2011 he was granted a two-week stay at the Heinrich Boll Cottage writer’s retreat in Achill, (sincere thanks to the Heinrich Boll Organising Committee and Mayo Co.
 Council).
 He studied for an M.Phil in Creative Writing at Trinity College, Dublin during 2011-12 and was conferred in April 2013.
 He took part in a reading organised in association with the University of London’s Human Rights Consotium and the Keats House Poets at the Stanza Festival in St Andrews in Scotland in March 2014.